apache/airflow/docs/apache-airflow/administration-and-deployment/production-deployment.rst

 .. note::

     Prior to Airflow version 2.7.0, ``airflow db upgrade`` was used to apply migrations.
-    But since 2.7.0, it has been depracated in favor of ``airflow db migrate``
+    But since 2.7.0, it has been deprecated in favor of ``airflow db migrate``

 Multi-Node Cluster